 The use of yellow gemstones in jewelry has always been a popular choice.
-The color yellow is commonly used to signify wisdom, hope and happiness in the west and it depicts thoughts of wealth and empire in the east, yet more accepted is the related thoughts of the sun and gold which are universally associated with this color.
-Of the numerous precious stones that are used in the world of modern jewelry, yellow is still an unconventional and underused color as the centrepiece of designs which is all the more surprising considering it’s popularity in fashion during the summer months.
+The color yellow is commonly used to signify wisdom, hope and happiness in the west and it depicts thoughts of wealth and empire in the east.
+Thoughts of the sun and gold are universally associated with this color.
+Of the numerous precious stones that are used in the world of modern jewelry, yellow is still an unconventional and underused color.

 With over 120 different types of yellow gemstone in the world we have picked out 10 of the more common yellow gemstones making them ideal presents of meaning for a loved one.

 - Birthstone – September

 - Star signs – Pisces, Taurus, Virgo and Sagittarius